The Board of Directors (Board) of the Canadian Public Health Association (CPHA) shall consist of:

 - Any current member of the Nominating Committee.

-All nominators must be members-in-good-standing of CPHA.
+Nominators must have a connectoni to the field of public health in Canada but do not need to be members of CPHA.
 Current members of CPHA’s Board of Directors are eligible nominators.

 The following conditions will constitute ineligibility for being a nominator: